Rangpur Division: Health

 Rangpur Division's healthcare system is mainly centered in Rangpur City, which has advanced medical facilities.
-Every district has a well-functioning hospital, and sub-districts are served by health complexes.
+Every district has a well-functioning hospital, and sub-districts are served by upozila health complexes.
 However, for better treatment, residents rely on Rangpur city.
-The city also has numerous private hospitals and clinics, such as Doctors Clinic and Prime Medical, known for their quality but expensive services.
-Rangpur city serves as the hub for medical treatments in the division, though for specialized or critical cases, patients travel to Dhaka or abroad.
+The city also has numerous private hospitals and clinics, such as Doctors Clinic and Prime Medical, known for their quality but their services are a bit costly.
+Rangpur city serves as thehub for medical treatments in the division, though for specialized or critical cases, patients have to travel to Dhaka or abroad.

 Legacy

 Rangpur has lent its name to the fruit Rangpur (fruit) and Tanqueray Rangpur Gin.